umaxbhat/NC-Blocked-Crossings/README.md

 # Summary of Findings
 In Nash County, regularly blocked rail crossings have obstructed the paths of first responders and caused pedestrians to climb over train cars, according to complaints logged over the past five years with the Federal Railroad Administration.

-Observers reported more than 100 instances of blocked train crossings in Nash County since 2019.
+Observers logged more than 100 complaints regarding blocked train crossings in Nash County since 2019.
 Most instances involved stationary trains along CSX-owned railroads blocking crossings from anywhere between 0-15 minutes to, in one reported instance, 6-12 hours.

-More than 80 instances occurred along a Tarboro Road crossing in Rocky Mount.
+More than 80 of the logged instances occurred along a Tarboro Road crossing in Rocky Mount.
 But most instances that occurred in the county appeared to sit along a single rail line on the Nash-Wilson-Edgecombe county borders.

 Rocky Mount is home to a large Pfizer site that sits adjacent to the rail line along which observers reported the most blocked crossings.

 Blocked train crossings aren't only affecting Nash County.
 Across the country, trains have obstructed the path of children on the way to school, first responders and other citizens, per a recent ProPublica investigation.

-In Nash County, one observer commented: "School buses could not get to students".
+In complaints logged in the Blocked Crossing Incident Reporter database specific to Nash County, one observer commented: "School buses could not get to students".

 Another noted that blocked train crossings were an "ALL DAY / EVERY DAY ISSUE".